Mastering Lightroom Culling: An Efficient Image Selection Workflow

 Understanding the Importance of Culling

 Culling is the process of selecting the best images from a larger set.
-It’s crucial because it helps you focus on quality rather than quantity, which saves you time and potentially costs in post processing.
+It’s crucial because it helps you focus on quality rather than quantity, which saves you time and potentially costs in post-processing.
 A tight selection lets you spend more time editing and showcasing your standout shots.

 When I first started, I often spent too much time deciding which images to keep.
 With experience, and the advent of current mirrorless cameras easily pumping out 120 frames per second, I learned that a streamlined approach saves time and boosts my overall workflow.
 For instance, I’ve cut my culling time by more than 70% in some instances, allowing me to devote that energy to creativity.